 All in all, I used 2 large magnets per piece and about 10 of the smaller ones, all clustered together along the back.
-The magnets are strong enough for the bottle opener to attach itself to the fridge, but you can also drill another hole with the Forstner bit at the top to give it a place for a screw to hook onto.
+The magnets are strong enough for this handy wooden bottle opener to attach itself to the fridge door, but you can also drill another hole with the Forstner bit at the top to give it a place for a screw to hook onto if you’d prefer it to be a stationary bottle opener.

 There you have it!
 This would also make for a great holiday gift, especially since it can be personalized in a zillion unique ways. (add lettering, change the color around the edge to match your décor, add a stencil or pattern to the magnetized area, etc.).
 As for my own preference, I like the triangle one better for myself, so I’m likely going to give the round one away to a friend for their birthday present (though I’ll probably upgrade the magnets before I do that).

 Also, in testing out both of these, I noticed that the brushed stainless steel bottle opener that I used on the round version works a lot better than the polished one on the triangle, which was disappointing since I like the look of it better and the screws were better quality (the brushed stainless hardware stripped really easily).
 I found a gold/brass one I also liked through Rockler, but haven’t yet purchased it.

 UPDATE: Another snap I caught of the two at night.
 I still like the triangle version best, but the round one is growing on me!
 All in all, this simple bottle opener is a pretty crafty way to up your bottle-cap opener game.

 There are lots of things to do with scrap wood!
 Check out these ideas below (click on the image or the link to be taken to the tutorial).

 Do you have any scrap wood around the house?
 What are you planning to do with it?
 If you feel like taking on the challenge, I’d love to hear about your project!